+Food Service

-Food Service - Utica Campus Center, Room 115C, 315-792-7224
+Campus Center, Room 115C, 315-792-7224

 All resident students are required to be on a resident dining plan.
-Meal plan changes are allowed up to the Friday of the first week of classes.
+Incoming first year students are only eligible to enroll in the Unlimited Meal Plan, all other students have their choice of the three residential meal plans offered.
+Meal plan changes are allowed up to the Friday of the first week of classes for all upper class students.
 Meal plan changes can be done through the Housing Director Software.
-Contact Auxiliary Services (315) 792-7341, if you have any questions.
+Please contact Auxiliary Services (315) 792-7341, if you have any questions.

 If you need to change your dining plan due to medical restrictions, please contact the director of the Wellness Center, (315) 792-7172.
+Residential dining is located in the Campus Center.